PaulRitsche/DL_Track_US/docs/source/installation.rst

 ``conda list``

-Now, all packages included in the DL_Track environment will be listed and you can check if all packages listed in the environment.yml file under the section "- pip" are included in the DL_Track environmen.
+Now, all packages included in the DL_Track environment will be listed and you can check if all packages listed in the environment.yml file under the section "- pip" are included in the DL_Track environment.

 7. The First option of running DL_Track is installing the DL_Track package from Pypi.org.
 You do not need the whole cloned repository for this, only the active DL_Track environment.
 You do moreover not need be any specific directory.